 2. What is the current status of international travel at the University of Michigan?

-Currently all countries outside of the United States are under a U-M Travel Restriction until further notice.
-U-M Travel Restrictions prohibit undergraduate travel on U-M related business and thus no undergraduate student may travel on U-M funding at present.
+Currently most countries outside of the United States are under a U-M Travel Restriction, with a select few designated as U-M Travel Warning countries.
+U-M Travel Restrictions prohibit undergraduate travel on U-M related business and no undergraduate student may travel on U-M funding to Travel Restriction destinations.
+Undergrads traveling to a U-M Travel Warning destination may petition to travel with a safety plan proposal.

 Travel is also restricted for graduate students, but they may request authorization to travel if academically necessary.
 Travel is deemed academically necessary “in instances where international travel is essential to the graduate student’s academic progress and where the research can only be completed at a specific location (Global Michigan).”
 For more information on getting authorization to travel internationally, please refer to Question 5.